nfriedly/nfriedly.com/src/documents/techblog/2021-08-30-retro-handheld-power-draw.html.md

 * Internal wifi power goes from 3.3v with screen on to 0v when sleeping
 * It also goes to 0v when "enable wifi" is turned off in the menu

-* 351Elec menu, 100% brightness: 1.71-1.82W after setteling down (initial spikes up to 2.29W while browsing through)
+* 351Elec menu, 100% brightness: 1.71-1.82W after settling down (initial spikes up to 2.29W while browsing through)
   * 1% Brightness: 1.46-1.51W
 		* With factory Wifi: 1.25-2.66W, mostly 1.7-2
 	* 100% brightness w/ factory wifi dongle: 1.92-2.39W - breaks controls